DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Data is stored across multiple AZs in a region and EFS ensures read after write consistency.
 EFS stores the data at a region scope, replicating that data into at least three AZs within the region, which improves the durability over EBS.
 The SLA documentation states that the service is designed for 3 9s availability.
 Thus EFS has higher availability and durability than EBS.
 - It is best for file storage that is accessed by a fleet of servers rather than just one server.
 - In April 2020, Amazon increated the EFS SLA to 99.99%. (used to be 99.9%).
 This is a general measure, not "mount point specific" (Term is on a Pearson Practice Test).
+- In CloudWatch, the BurstCreditBalance metric can be used to determine if you are saturating the available bandwidth for the file system.

 ## 1.14.
 Amazon FSx for Windows